chrisov/CPP_Modules/README.md

 <br>

-## ex06: Harl's Complaints Filter
+## ex06: Harl Filter

-Similar to [Harl's Complaints](#ex05-harls-complaints), this exercise simulates a program that outputs all message up to the provided level of severity.
+Similar to [Harl 2.0](#ex05-harls-complaints), this exercise simulates a program that outputs all message up to the provided level of severity.
 So, if the *WARNING* is provided, it will output the *DEBUG* message, the *INFO* message and the *WARNING* message.

 <div align="right">
   <a href="#top">⬆️ Return to top</a>